aaronlindsay879/Matrix/README.md

 Sync handles syncing data with matrix, which keeps everything up to date.
 * Sync(HttpClient, bool, string, int?) - Performs a sync with the given HttpClient.
 Will report as online if bool is true, uses the given string as a starting index for the sync, and uses the given int as a time out

+## Parser
+#### Messages
+Messages handles finding the messages within a sync object.
+* GetMessagesFromSync(JObject, string) - Given a JObject produced by a sync, returns a list of messages in the given room id
+* GetMessagesFromSync(HttpClient, string) - Given a HttpClient and a roomId, perform a sync and return a list of messages

+#### RoomAliases
+RoomAliases handles finding the names to use for a room.
+* FindAlias(JObject, string) - Given a JObject produced by a sync, returns the room alias for a given room id
+* FindAlias(HttpClient, string) - Given a HttpClient and a roomId, find the name for that room

 # Example usage
 #### Creating an api instance and performing a manual sync
 ```csharp